Time dependent Markovian master equation beyond the adiabatic limit: Tensor network simulations

-having introduced two orthonormal bases $\{|\phi_n^{(S)}\rangle \}_n,\{|\phi_n^{(B_j)}\rangle \}_n$ for, respectively, the auxiliary Hilbert spaces of $\mathcal{H}_S,\mathcal{H}_j$ and using the explicit form of $\mathcal{U}_{I j}$. \item The initial condition is simply given by the vectorization of the square root of the initial density matrix.
-For example, in the case of initial preparation of the spin in the ground state,
+having introduced two orthonormal bases $\{|\phi_n^{(S)}\rangle \}_n,\{|\phi_n^{(B_j)}\rangle \}_n$ for, respectively, the auxiliary Hilbert spaces of $\mathcal{H}_S,\mathcal{H}_j$ and using the explicit form of $\mathcal{U}_{I j}$. \item The initial condition is simply given by the vectorisation of the square root of the initial density matrix.
+For example, in the case of initial preparation of a single qubit in the ground state,